Want the perfect workout program?Take Quiz

 However, the rectus abdominis is separated into right and left sides, anatomically speaking.

-Now, your abs, and your external obliques, can be “seen” with proper diet and exercise, since they are so close to the surface (as opposed to the internal obliques, which are under the external obliques).
+Now, your abs, whether it's 4-pack abs vs. 6-pack vs. 8-pack, and your external obliques, can be “seen” with proper diet and exercise, since they are so close to the surface (as opposed to the internal obliques, which are under the external obliques).
 But, no matter how much exercise you do, and how well developed your abs, you won't be able to see them without a low body fat percentage.
 It's as simple as that.
 As they say, abs are made in the kitchen.

 To make matters more difficult, because eating clean enough to see your abs is not easy for most people, the lower part of your belly is one of the most stubborn areas for fat loss.
 While you can't spot reduce fat, it does seem like lower belly fat (which covers your lower abs) is the last to go.
 Nevertheless, if you eat clean and keep your metabolism running strong, the fat will go and your abs will show.